-The recipe calls for 1 lb of chicken breasts - this usually ends up being around 2 large breasts.
-A little more or a little less than 1 lb is okay, too.
-Endeavor to chop these up into 1 inch cubes - it's impossible to make them perfect cubes.
+The recipe calls for 1 pound of chicken breasts - this usually ends up being around 2 large breasts.
+A little more or a little less than 1 pound is okay, too.
+Endeavor to chop these up into 1-inch cubes - it's impossible to make them perfect cubes.

 I bread things sort of lazily, but it works for my purposes and is way less arduous than some other methods.
 First, I put the chicken pieces into a large bowl and then cover them with tapioca flour (a.k.a. tapioca starch), tossing with my hands to coat.
 Then, I cover them with garlic-infused olive oil and toss them again.
 In another large bowl, I combine either brown rice flour or cassava flour (if eating Paleo), salt and pepper and then dredge the chicken pieces in this mixture a few at a time, shaking off the excess.
-I use this same "technique" to bread the chicken in my Air Fryer Buffalo Chicken Tenders Salad recipe.
+I use this same "technique" to bread the chicken in my Low FODMAP Air Fryer Buffalo Chicken Salad recipe.

-Then, I gently spray the breaded chicken with a Paleo compliant cooking spray - coconut oil cooking spray achieves the best flavour for this recipe, but avocado oil cooking spray or olive oil cooking spray will work fine as well.
+Then, I gently spray the breaded chicken with a Paleo compliant cooking spray - coconut oil cooking spray achieves the best flavor for this recipe, but avocado oil cooking spray or olive oil cooking spray will work fine as well.

-If you are using the Instant Pot only method, you will need 2 tablespoon of regular coconut oil, not spray, in which to sear the breaded chicken.
+If you are using the Instant Pot only method, you will need 2 tablespoons of regular coconut oil, not spray, in which to sear the breaded chicken.

-For the sweet and sour sauce, I use maple syrup for the main sweetness factor and apple cider vinegar for the main sourness factor.
+For the low FODMAP sweet and sour sauce, I use maple syrup for the main sweetness factor and apple cider vinegar for the main sourness factor.
 Coconut aminos (a.k.a. soy sauce substitute) and the pineapple juice from the can of pineapple also add some sweetness, while the tomato paste adds some umami flavor.